iBicha/playlet/README.md

 **Playlet** does not serve or distribute any material from unauthorized sources.<br/>
 **Playlet** is simply a frontend to other systems (such as [Invidious](https://github.com/iv-org/invidious)), bringing the watching experience to the TV, as opposed to the existing frontends that are web and mobile focused.
+**Playlet** authors acknowledge that all trademarks and registered trademarks mentioned in this repository and related pages are the property of their respective owners.
+The use of these trademarks or trade names is for identification purposes only and does not imply any endorsement, affiliation, or sponsorship by the trademark owner.

 <!-- markdownlint-configure-file {"MD024": { "siblings_only": true } } -->